-The Frost Center for Social Science Research at Hope College completed a phone survey of watershed residents during the summer of 2014 to gauge the level of knowledge and opinions about water quality and related issues in the Macatawa Watershed.
+The Frost Center for Social Science Research at Hope College completed a phone survey of watershed residents during the summer of 2014.
+The purpose of the survey was to gauge the level of knowledge and public opinion about water quality and related issues in the Macatawa Watershed.
 This is the fifth time that the Frost Center has completed such a survey for the MACC since 2000.
-A summary of the results can be viewed here.
-Contact the MACC if you would like a copy of the Appendices.
+A summary of the 2014 results can be viewed below.
+Report appendices and previous survey results will be provided upon request.

-The Homeowner’s Handbook: A Guide to Water Quality Protection or Homeowner’s Associations and Households has recently been updated.
+The Homeowner’s Handbook: A Guide to Water Quality Protection or Homeowner’s Associations and Households was updated in 2014.
+You can download a copy below or contact our office to receive a printed copy.
 The handbook includes the following guides:

 Guide No. 1: Protecting Water Quality

 Guide No. 2: Catch Basin Care